LuWey/ServerLogging/README.md

 # About ServerLogging

-#### A TMS Web Core class and out-of-the-box component for sending browser console output to a server
+#### A TMS Web Core class and ready-to-use component for sending browser console output to a server

 The TServerLog class provides a logging mechanism that asynchronously sends browser console log messages to a server using web workers.
 It captures console log messages (log, info, warn, error) such as